 Garage Door Opener Alternatives for Limited Overhead Space

-What you can do is install an opener on the side of the garage instead of your traditional overhead.
+What you can do is install a garage door opener on the side of the garage instead of your traditional overhead.
 This works just as well, but will naturally take up what could otherwise be storage space on the side.
 You’ll also need to be extra careful when backing out not to swipe it with your car.